-- Countries included within the model are grouped into twelve regions clustered on the basis of geography, income and the structure of energy demand.
+- Countries included within the model are grouped into macro regions (13 regions by default, but adjustable to the scope of the analysis) clustered on the basis of geography, income and the structure of energy demand.
 Regional disaggregation can be easily performed subject to the issue being tackled.

 The world economy in WITCH is described by a Ramsey-type neo-classical optimal growth model.

 - For each of the regions a forward-looking central planner maximizes the present value of (the log of) per capita consumption (with 5-year time intervals);

 - These central planners maximize these intervals simultaneously over the whole optimization period of 100 years.
 This optimization is made subject to strategic consideration of the choices of the other decision makers (strategic interaction);

 - When choosing optimal investments, agents are forward-looking (take into account future events, including future policies) and behave strategically (take into account present and future policy measures in the other regions);

 - The model yields the optimal strategy for the energy sector in terms of investments in power generation technologies and the direct consumption of fuels.

 In WITCH, strategies implemented in one region of the world affect what goes on in all the other regions.
 This is achieved by means of a non-cooperative Nash game among regions with the following sources of interaction:

 - Exhaustible resource use (with prices dependent on aggregate demand);

 - CO2 emissions (via the climate damage feedback);